 How are you feeling deep down?
 A bit emotional?
 Yeah, that's normal for around now.
 You may be feeling a bit overwhelmed as the weeks are passing by, you're getting advice on just about everything, and it's a bit much.

 Remember this is going to be an emotional time and everyone goes through this.

-You're bound to feel a bit clumsy around now in your third trimester, but don't worry!
+You're bound to feel a bit clumsy around now, but don't worry!
 Pregnant women feel more clumsy due to several things:

 - You're carrying A LOT more weight

 - It's easier to lose balance when your tummy strength has changed

 - Your coordination has reduced